carbon-language/carbon-lang/libcxx/docs/TestingLibcxx.rst

 .. option:: cxx_library_root=<path/to/lib/>

   Specify the directory of the libc++ library to be tested.
 By default the library folder of the build directory is used.
-This option cannot be used when use_system_cxx_lib is provided.

 .. option:: cxx_runtime_root=<path/to/lib/>